Find Grad Schools

 25 Yearly Graduations

 University of North Carolina at Wilmington is the 18th most popular school in the nation for students seeking a master's degree in history.
 Each year, around 17,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $4,443 per year, while in-state graduate students, on average, pay $4,979 per year.
+The average in-state tuition for full-time undergraduates is $4,443 per year, while in-state graduate students, on average, pay $4,719 per year.
 During the most recent year for which we have data, 25 people received their master's degree in history from UNCW.
-About 55% of this group were women, and 10% were students from an underrepresented racial-ethnic group.
-Data shows that UNCW graduates that hold this degree go on to make a median salary of $44,930.
+Of these students, 39% were women and 11% were members of underrepresented racial-ethnic groups.

 #20